 Indeed our condition is outlandishly tragic.
 Hopefully, however, technology will help to overcome some of the seemingly unnecessary suffering from our condition, and I believe that a properly crafted digital afterlife could never be anything but “gradients of bliss” (to quote my favorite David Pearce-ism), but I’ll get on to that in the WRONG section below.

-RIGHT: Early Simulations Will Suit the Limited to Human Preferences
+RIGHT: Early Simulations Will be Limited to Existing Human Preferences

 In the WRONG section below, I’ll cover why I believe that this will change quickly, but it seems reasonable to suspect that early mind uploading experiences will be a kind of perfectly calibrated regular human experience.